boutiques/boutiques/schema/README.md

     "optional" : false, // Means the parameter is required for the tool
     // This will be prepended to the input value before substitution into the command line "command-line-flag" : "-i",
-    "command-line-key" : "[STRING_INPUT]", // Used for substitution into the command-line above "list" : true, // When true, allows multiple inputs to be given for this parameter
+    "value-key" : "[STRING_INPUT]", // Used for substitution into the command-line above "list" : true, // When true, allows multiple inputs to be given for this parameter
     // Restrict lists to have only a specific number of members "min-list-entries" : 1,